Jewelry Blog

 Guide for No Oil Colombian Emeralds

-No Oil Colombian Emeralds are one of the most valuable gemstones in the world, and in some cases, they can equal the price of diamonds of the same carat weight.
+No Oil Colombian Emeralds are among the most valuable gemstones in the world, and in some cases, they can be worth more than diamonds of the same carat weight.

-In this complete buying guide, we will go through exactly what no oil Colombian emeralds are, how to find them, and why you should choose them for your engagement ring.
+This complete buying guide will explain exactly what no-oil Colombian emeralds are, how to find them, and why you should choose them for your engagement ring.
+Afshin Shaddaie is an author and lecturer on vintage jewelry and rare gemstones.

 What Is a No Oil Colombian Emerald?

-A No-Oil Colombian Emerald is a natural emerald gemstone, mined in the country of Colombia, and contains no oil treatment.
-They’re the most valuable and desirable types of emeralds in the world.
+A No-Oil Colombian Emerald is a natural emerald gemstone mined in Colombia with a certificate attesting that it has not been enhanced or treated with any oil.
+These are the most valuable and desirable types of emeralds in the world.

 Emeralds are part of the Type III gemstone category.
 This means that they are usually heavy with inclusions.
 What sets no oil emeralds apart from other gemstones is the fact that they are allowed to have inclusions.

 Jewelers usually treat internal fractures in emeralds with cedar oil.
-The oil fills into the cracks within emeralds, enhancing their clarity and even improve the color.
-While oil treatment is generally accepted by the gem trade, many collectors, investors, and buyers prefer no oil emeralds.
+The oil fills the cracks within the emeralds, enhancing their clarity and even improving their color.
+While oil treatment is generally accepted by the gem trade, most serious collectors, investors, and buyers prefer no-oil emeralds

-While oiled emeralds might seem perfect, it comes with a lengthy list of disadvantages.
-For one, the oil will eventually dry out, so you will have to reapply it every once in a while.
+While oiled emeralds might seem perfect, they come with a lengthy list of disadvantages.
+For one, the oil will eventually dry out, so you will have to reapply it occasionally.
 Oiled emeralds are also harder to fix if they get chipped or fractured.
 Common household substances, or even hot water, can also erase the effects of oil treatment.

 Unlike other gems, which lose their value if they have inclusions, high-quality no oil Columbian emeralds are allowed to have these imperfections.
 Not only are inclusions accepted, but no oil Colombian emeralds can be even twice as expensive as treated emeralds of the same color, cut, and carat.